 Spoon some stuffing into each mushroom top.
 You can really pile it on there.
 You’re going to have more than enough stuffing.
 Once the little babies are stuffed, stick it in the oven one more time until the stuffing starts to brown on top.

-I specifically made these mushrooms gluten free, but they also happen to be vegan!
+I specifically made these stuffed mushrooms gluten free, but they also happen to be vegan!
 If you look elsewhere on the internet some stuffed mushrooms tend to have crab in them; I have no idea why.
 I love my version because they have basic ingredients and still end up tasting delicious.

 Vegan Stuffed Mushrooms